-Laws and Policies for Autistic Adults
+Laws and Policies for Adults With Autism

 The Americans with Disabilities Act (ADA) is a federal law that prohibits discrimination against individuals with disabilities, including autism.
 This law applies to all areas of public life, such as employment, education, transportation, and housing.